 Low correlation to the returns from shares and other traditional asset classes

-The most effectively managed investment portfolios combine acceptable investments that are lowly correlated to each other, which provides true diversification benefits and adds considerable value to the overall investment portfolio.
-It is even more important to ensure that these low correlations are sustainable over time – even under the worst possible economic conditions, i.e. when asset prices are falling and the diversification benefits are needed the most.
+The most effectively managed investment portfolios combine acceptable investments that are lowly correlated to each other, which provides true diversification benefits, and adds considerable value to the overall investment portfolio.
+It is even more important to ensure that these low correlations are sustainable over time – even under the worst possible economic conditions, i.e. when asset prices are falling, and the diversification benefits are needed the most.
 By combining lowly correlated investments that each produce an acceptable risk-adjusted return over time, it is possible to enhance investment performance without increasing overall risk.
-See the PDS for further details.
+See the Information Memorandum for further details.
 Click here for a copy.

 Carefully managed volatility

-We aim to maintain volatility at moderate levels and to produce an acceptable return for the level of volatility accepted.
-In other words, we aim to generate a good risk-adjusted return.
-Request the PDS now for full details.
+With a targeted gross exposure of 200% (100% long and 100% short), and minimal share market exposure due to our market neutral approach, annualised standard deviation is targeted at below 6%.
+We aim to maintain volatility at these moderate levels, and to produce a good return for the level of volatility accepted.
+In other words, we aim to generate a high risk-adjusted return.
+Request the Information Memorandum for full details.
 Click here for a copy.